eclecticiq/OpenTAXII/docs/usage/sending_requests.rst

     (venv) $ pip install cabby

-If you are running OpenTAXII in default configuration and you created services using :doc:`provided examples <configuration>`, you should be able to communicate with the services.
+If you are running OpenTAXII in default configuration and you created services using :doc:`provided examples <../installation/configuration>`, you should be able to communicate with the services.

 Assuming OpenTAXII is running on ``http://localhost:9000``, to get the list of advertised services, run::